 Plaintiff Vanessa Dundon is a member of the Navajo/Diné Nation who was shot in the eye with a teargas canister that night, suffering a partial vision loss.
 She and eight other named Plaintiffs represent a class of several hundred water protectors who were injured by high pressure fire hoses, explosive grenades, chemical agents and impact munitions while peacefully protesting and engaging in prayer in opposition to the Dakota Access Pipeline.
 The Plaintiffs’ legal team includes notable civil rights lawyers from around the country who are cooperating with WPLC to pursue the case.
 The Indigenous Peoples’ Law & Policy Program at the University of Arizona is working with WPLC and the Plaintiffs’ legal team to bring the human rights and treaty violations to the attention of international bodies.

 In February, 2017, United States District Court Judge Daniel Hovland denied the water protectors’ initial request that he restrict the local sheriff from using water cannons or fire hoses in freezing temperatures, explosives and other dangerous weapons on peaceful crowds.
 The lawsuit continues to move forward and asks for monetary compensation for the injuries and the violation of the water protectors’ constitutional rights, as well as for changes in local law enforcement practices.
 The Defendants — Morton County, its Sheriff Kyle Kirchmeier, and other local law enforcement — have asked the court to dismiss the case or parts of the case.
-The Plaintiff’s legal team filed our papers opposing that in April, 2018, and requested a hearing to show the video evidence and argue the case, but the court has not set a hearing or decided the motion yet.
-As the other federal district court judge seat for North Dakota is currently empty, there is just one judge covering the entire state and he is backed up in all cases, so we don’t necessarily take the delay as a bad sign as to how he will rule.
+The Plaintiff’s legal team filed our papers opposing that in April, 2018, and requested a hearing, but the court has not set a hearing or decided the motion yet.
+The delay is common in the North Dakota federal court currently.
+The case was recently reassigned to Magistrate Judge Alice Senechal so we are hoping she will set a hearing and the case will move forward.
 As soon as we hear from the court, we will update this page.